tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/visual-search-sdk-c-sharp.md

 ---
-title: 'Gyors útmutató: A Bing Visual Search SDK használatával kép elemzések lekéréseC#'
+title: 'Quickstart: Get image insights using the SDK for C# - Bing Visual Search'
 titleSuffix: Azure Cognitive Services
-description: Ismerje meg, hogyan tölthet fel képeket a Bing Visual Search SDK használatával, és nyerjen kapcsolatos.
+description: Learn how to upload an image using the Bing Visual Search SDK and get insights about it.
 services: cognitive-services
 author: aahill
 manager: nitinme